 The Kawatiri dredge has a number of key projects expected to occur in the 2020/2021 financial year.
 Every contract the Kawatiri delivers outside of the district generates revenue to Council and eases the rates burden.
-Council is considering the option of removing the dredge from sale while it gains a better understanding of opportunities that may eventuate through the port.
+Council has removed the dredge from sale while it gains a better understanding of opportunities that may eventuate through the port.